What you need to know about giving a pay rise in Australia

 Market and competitor rates

 Keep an eye on what your competitors are paying their staff in similar roles.
-You should be aware of the typical market rates and average salaries across your industry to make sure your staff are receiving appropriate wages.
+You should be aware of the typical market rates and average salaries across your industry to make sure your staff are receiving appropriate pay.

 Of course, in Australia, wages and individual salaries will vary depending on your geographical location and business size.
-It’s therefore worth looking at the minimum and maximum wages and applying this information to your organisation as appropriate.
+It’s therefore worth looking at the minimum and maximum pay and applying this information to your organisation as appropriate.

 Value of the employee’s client accounts